 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 65.
 The City shall continue to provide assistance to senior affordable housing projects.
 Use housing resources to construct 125 new affordable senior units and rehabilitate/preserv e an additional 250 affordable senior units.
 Responsible Department: SHRA Ongoing SHRA continues to support new construction and rehabilitation of senior apartments throughout the City.
 In 2009, SHRA assisted in the renovation and completion of four senior apartment complexes with 285 total units: Broadway Seniors Apartments, Casa De Angelo Apartments, Rio Linda Manor, and Forrest Palms.
 In addition the SHRA provided financial assistance to Southcrest Apartments.
+In 2010, SHRA assisted the rehabilitation of one senior apartment complex with 108 total units called 626 I Street.
 66. Over the next five years, the City shall work with the County Department of Human Assistance (DHA) and service providers to improve linkages between emergency shelters, transitional housing and supportive services.
 Increase numbers of referrals of homeless and formerly homeless to service providers.
-Responsible Department: SHRA (primary); DHA; and Planning Ongoing This is an on-going effort by the County's Department of Human Assistance (DHA).
-DHA is working with Volunteers of America, Lutheran Social Services, and other non-profit service providers to provide counseling and shelter to homeless persons in the City and County.
-These include the Winter Shelter Program and eight other emergency shelters, which served over 1,500 people from November 2007 through March 2008.
-The Winter Shelter Program is part of Sacramento County's Homeless Continuum of Care system that provides approximately 3,436 emergency, transitional housing, and permanent supportive housing beds.
-Through the Interagency Council (see program 70 below), SHRA, the City and the County all work together to provide a range of services for homeless families and individuals.
-The County "continuum of care" model covers an array of services from prevention and services to housing.
-The Community Services Planning Council staffs the Ten Year Plan to End Chronic Homelessness, coordinating closely with DHA, who is the recipient of most of the federal funding for homeless services.
-This purposeful and coordinated effort allows for very close linkages to provide services for those most in need.
-In 2009, SHRA and DHA began planning for and implementing
+Responsible Department: SHRA (primary); Department of Human Assistance (DHA) ; and Community Development Ongoing Through the Interagency Council (see program 70 below), SHRA, the City and the County all work together to provide a range of services for homeless families and individuals.
+The County "continuum of care" (CoC) model covers an array of services from prevention and services to housing.
+Historically, the Community Services Planning Council staffs the Ten Year Plan to End Chronic Homelessness, coordinating closely with DHA, who has been the recipient of most of the federal funding for homeless services.
+Due to funding shortages, the structure of DHA and the administration of the of the CoC is undergoing transformation.
+On September 14, 2010, the Board of Supervisors conceptually approved a homeless sustainability plan based on a new public-private Homeless Continuum of Care (CoC) structure that includes the County of Sacramento, the City of Sacramento, other jurisdictions, and private sector partners.
+Since that time, a new nonprofit - the Sacramento Steps Forward Nonprofit Corporation (SSFNC), has incorporated.
+DHA is working with SSFNC, as well as other partners, including Housing and Urban Development (HUD), the City of Sacramento, and Sacramento Housing and Redevelopment Agency (SHRA), to transition the CoC from DHA to the SSFNC effective July 1, 2011, to the extent that SSNFC has the capacity to take over the program.
+It is likely that the new SSFNC will contract with the County to continue some or all management of the Homeless CoC for a period of time into the 2011/2012 Fiscal Year.